-Please avoid cascading and/or converting HD programmes in any way that will downgrade quality during production.
+Please avoid cascading and/or converting programmes in any way that will downgrade quality during production.
 Whenever possible, use the same format throughout the production process.
-Always use formats that match or exceed the ones that ARTE G.E.I.E. accepts (see § 3.2.2 [Format](#)).
-The use of unacceptable formats must, under no circumstances, be concealed by the delivery media format (AVC-Intra 100 files).
+Always use formats that match or exceed the ones that ARTE G.E.I.E. accepts (see § 3.2.2 Format).
+The use of other formats must, under no circumstances, be concealed by the delivery media format.

-The requirements above apply to all programme purchases unless ARTE G.E.I.E. as agreed to exceptions beforehand.
+The requirements above apply to all programme purchases unless ARTE G.E.I.E. has agreed to exceptions beforehand.